inaka/elvis_core/doc_rules/elvis_text_style/line_length.md

 # Line Length

-No line should be longer than a given limit.
-Comments can be skipped.
+Lines must not exceed the defined length limit; comment lines may be excluded from this constraint.

 > Works on `.beam` file?
 No.

 ## Quick fix

-Use an Erlang code formatter which is strict about line length.
+Use an Erlang code formatter that enforces strict line length limitations.

 ## Options